AnujSaharan/The-Watch-Project/ReadMe.md

 ####Project Suggestions

-You are more than welcome to review my source code and offer me suggestions to improve or optimise the current source code.
-Refer to the 'Connect with Me' section below to well, connect with me.

-Reach out to me if there is any feature that you think goes along with the theme of this project and you'd want me to implement.
+I’d be honoured if you decide spend a few minutes of your time to review my current source code to suggest ways to improve and/or optimise my project.
+You can reach out to me at the addresses given in the ‘Contact Me’ section.

 ---

-####Bug Reporting

-You can send bug reports to anujsinghsaharan@gmail.com with the subject "The Watch Project Bug Report".

-I will send you cookies if you do send a bug report.
-[Not really, though.]

----

-####Connect With Me
+####Contact Me

 Email: anujsinghsaharan@gmail.com